-Four of the courses in the program, REHB 205, 400, 401, 407, provide the background for much of the information you will learn in subsequent classes.
+Six of the courses in the program, REHB 205, 312, 400, 401, 406, 407, provide the background for much of the information you will learn in subsequent classes.
 For that reason, we recommend that you take those as soon as possible.
 You must maintain a 2.25 GPA and a 2.5 in major REHB courses to remain in the program.
-Only one required rehabilitation course may be taken along with the internship.
+Only one required rehabilitation course may be taken along with the internship (i.e., students must have earned a C or better in all but one required rehabilitation course).
 In addition to the required hours in REHB courses, students must also complete 41 hours of University Core Curriculum and 31 hours of electives.